 When we are dehydrated, we feel foggy and tired.
-Yet instead of recognising this was your body’s cry for old fashioned H2O, we turn to beverages loaded with free sugar such as soft drinks, juices, or flavoured milk for an energy boost.
+Instead of recognising this as your body’s cry for H2O, we turn to beverages loaded with free sugar such as soft drinks, juices, or flavoured milk, seeking an energy boost.
 These liquid sugars may initially seem appealing, but consuming them results in a sugar high followed by a sugar crash.
 This can dramatically affect energy, mood, and cognition.
 Not ideal.

 Make lunch real

-While it may take some planning initially, in a short while you will get into the swing of buying foods and undertaking a little prep that will build your low-sugar lunch box full of real, whole food.
-And nutritious, tasty whole foods needn’t be expensive.
+While it may take some planning initially, it won’t take long to get into the swing of buying what you need and undertaking a little prep to create your low sugar lunch box.